AlanSala123/site-week1-project1-flixster-starter/README.md

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)
+ Add the embedded URL code to your animated app walkthrough below.
+Make sure the video or gif actually renders and animates when viewing this README.

   <a href="https://www.loom.com/share/d350f69ad7fe4776a4a531d60b0018bb">
     <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/d350f69ad7fe4776a4a531d60b0018bb-with-play.gif">